yookoala/unihanparser/README.md

     <code>./build.sh</code>

   And things will be handled for you.
+A sqlite database file "unihan.db" will be generated in the "data" folder.

 ***